Frodnar/frodnar.github.io/content/posts/2023-02-12_descritize_numerical_columns_pandas/index.md

 And that's it!
 Just as in the image at the top of this post, we've transformed our numerical data into one hot encoded categories that we can use in our machine learning models.
 Note that you can also pass a custom list of bin edges to `cut` if needed.

+## The context

+Ok, great -- so we can discretize a continuous variable.
+So what?
+Why do it?
+Well, there are several reasons why this is done:

+1. Improved model interpretability: Discretization makes it easier to understand the relationship between the input variables and the target variable, as categorical variables can be easily visualized and analyzed.

+2. Handling non-linear relationships: Discretization can capture non-linear relationships between the continuous variable and the target variable that might not be apparent in the original data.

+3. Handling outliers: Discretization can help to reduce the impact of outliers on the model, as outliers in a continuous variable can have a large impact on the model's predictions.

+4. Reduced computation time: Discretizing a continuous variable can reduce the size of the data and the complexity of the model, making computation faster and more efficient.

+Despite these potential advantages, it's important to be careful when discretizing, as the process can result in information loss and can adversely affect the performance of the model if not done correctly.

+## Wrapping up

 I hope this trick is useful for you and that it helps you with your own data analysis projects.
-Pandas is a truly powerful library, and I'm always discovering new and interesting ways to use it.
+Pandas is definitely a useful library, and I'm always discovering new and interesting ways to use it.
 If you're interested in learning more about data analysis with Python and pandas, give me a [follow on LinkedIn](https://www.linkedin.com/in/christopher-j-roberts/).
 Happy coding!